NYPL/awscli_tools/README.md

 python transfer_to_snowball.py
 ```

-While in this general, any system installation of `awscli` is still available via `aws`.
+While in this directory, calling any `awscli` tool will invoke the system installation of `awscli`.
 To use the virtual environment version of `awscli`, use `python -m awscli` instead of `aws`.
 For example, `python -m awscli s3 ls s3://bucket1/prefix1` instead of `aws s3 ls s3://bucket1/prefix1`.